-Click the "Forgot Password?" button, enter your email address and follow the instructions.
+Go to the login page, click the "Forgot Password?" button, enter your email address, and follow the instructions.

 Login to your Educator/Parent account with your email address.
 Click the "Students" tab and select the "Print Students" button.
 Make sure the "Show Passwords" box is checked.

 Yes.
 Learn how to get started with these step-by-step instructions.